danielcrimp/embeddings-exploration/README.md

 - We got some weird Continent to City pairs returned - Africa and Nairobi, Europe and Athens.

 It would seem it's hard to distinguish between Countries/Capitals and other "big land, little land" pairs.

+So, a mild success in 'querying' an embeddings model, using an example fact.

 #### Experimenting with other fact pairs